 Because of its elevation, Bogota is located in Tierra Fria (Cold land).
 The temperature drops at night.
 Don’t forget to take a warm jacket if you’re going out 😉

-Don’t hesitate to use these interesting facts about Colombia to plan your future trip!
+Don’t hesitate to use these interesting facts about Colombia, South America, to plan your future trip!

 Interesting Facts About Colombia: Nature